-Emotional support dogs are considered assistance animals.
+Emotional support animals (ESAs) are considered assistance animals.
 They help their owners cope with their disability in their day-to-day lives.
 The government sees them as assistance animals, so there are laws in place protecting them.

 But there are other animals that fit into the assistance animal category.
 Service animals, for example, are also assistance animals.
 They receive professional training in dog trainers schools and perform tasks for people with disabilities.
 Think of guide dogs or a seeing-eye dog.
 A service dog is covered by the Americans with Disabilities Act (ADA), while an emotional support dog isn’t.

 There are also psychiatric service animals.
 Although they might sound similar to emotional support animals, they aren’t the same.
 Unlike ESAs, they are also trained and covered by the ADA.

 It’s very important to not get service dogs, therapy animals, or psychiatric dogs confused with ESAs.
 They are all assistance animals for individuals with disabilities but are covered by different laws.

 How to Get an Emotional Support Animal in Jacksonville: CertaPet’s simple 5-minute process

 You might be thinking that getting an emotional support animal in Jacksonville is a complicated process.
 You couldn’t be more wrong.
 CertaPet handles all the boring bureaucracy and paperwork for you.
 All you really need to do is answer some questions and await your ESA letter arrival!

 The first step is finding if you qualify as an emotional support animal owner.

 To know that, all you have to do is complete our pre-screening test here.

 You’ll be asked to answer some questions, which we’ll analyze.
 If the result is positive, we’ll put you in touch with a licensed mental health professional in your area.
 They will be the ones issuing your emotional support letter and you’ll receive it shortly thereafter.
 In some cases, it only takes 48 hours!